Discard Aggro Deck Guide & Matchups

 - The win cons of Jinx and Augmented Experimenter both aren’t easy to execute.
 If you give the opponent too much time they can win with their landmark and eat Jinx with Tahm Kench.
 However, Jinx and Experimenter can still be pretty good as long as you go fast enough.
 Crowd Favorite is the easiest way to win games as it comes down early and it’s hard for them to block it without sacrificing units they need.
 But keep in mind that they can have Hush to get rid of Favorite.

-Mulligan for: Zaunite Urchin, Jury-Rig, Draven, Astute Academic, House Spider; Crowd Favorite, Jinx – if you already have a good hand.
+Mulligan for: Zaunite Urchin, Jury-Rig, Draven, Legion Rearguard, House Spider; Crowd Favorite, Jinx – if you already have a good hand.

 - Unless they are on a slow Plaza draw, they have a lot of tools to deal with your board flood.
 Miss Fortune’s ability paired up with a Challenger unit destroys your 1-health units.
 They also have enough cheap units themselves to contest you.